johanngerell/jg/doc/jgmock_evolution_slides.md

 <!-- slide -->

 how would our four test cases look if this kind of rich mocks with auxiliary data existed for the external dependecies?

 <!-- slide -->

+like this

 ```c++ {.line-numbers}
 TEST_CASE("3. happy path")